stouch/docs/extensions/hooks.md

 ## Web Hooks

-It is easy to create Web Hooks in Directus.
+Directus natively supports webhooks.
+They can be configured from the Settings panel of the admin app.
+If those hooks aren't flexible enough, you can use API Hooks to create your own:

 Simply include an HTTP POST that includes the desired data within the event.
-We've included a [disabled example](https://github.com/directus/api/tree/master/public/extensions/custom/hooks/_webhook) in the codebase to help you get started.
+We've included a [disabled example](https://github.com/directus/api/blob/76413ea8f5b3bf7e90f84a76858ab18c7fc0db67/public/extensions/custom/hooks/_webhook/hooks.php) in the codebase to help you get started.

 ```php
 <?php